ArisingSun/cardano-plutus_pioneer3/README.md

 what is a PR? a request to have code pulled into a nother branch. example putting feature branch into main branch.

 ## Deleting Branches
 git branch -d *branch name*  // also to use -D if you havent merged.

-1. have fun!